 The margin of safety that an investor demands is not constant but will depend on the predictability of the fair value.
-For example, the margin of safety required by an investor to justify a long-term investment in a mining company will be significantly greater than the margin of safety needed to hold a short-term government bond, due to the relative uncertainty of calculating the future cash flows for the mining company stock.
+For example, the margin of safety required by an investor to justify a long-term investment in small-cap equities will be significantly greater than the margin of safety needed to hold a short-term government bond, due to the relative uncertainty of calculating the future cash flows for small-cap equities.